 The typical academic sort writes a lot, obtains grants, and is responsible for his/her residents’ teaching and welfare.
 He/she typically reads fewer studies and sees fewer patients than a typical private practice radiologist.
 But, that may vary depending upon the institution for which you work.
 He/she gives many conferences, travels all over the country/world to give lectures, mingles with other academic sorts on all different types of committees, and plays a significant role in directing the future of radiology.
 Many of these radiologists have outside ventures and partnerships with different companies and academics centers since they do not only occupy themselves with the standard day-to-day role of reading films.
 Some of the associations may be based on their research or area of expertise.

 The higher-up academic radiologists manage their staff as chairmen.
 These individuals may be responsible for budgeting, hiring, and firing depending upon the institution.
 Again, your mileage may vary depending upon the role that you have in the institution.
-This is all to say that your day-to-day work is somewhat less controlled by the almighty dollar.
+Basically, the almighty dollar has less control over your day-to-day work.
 (Although many would say it still plays a nice-sized role!)

 The Pure Private Practice Model

 What about private practice?
-In general it is about maximizing income and the numbers of patients that go through your system.
-Of course, there is also an element of quality.
+In general, private practice wants to maximize income and the numbers of patients that go through your system.
+Of course, good practices have an element of quality.
 But quality exists to increase profitability.
-The almighty dollar tends to rule the day and all roads lead back to the almighty dollar.
+The almighty dollar tends to rule the day.
+And, all roads lead back to the almighty dollar.
 Employees and owners grind out films daily, day in day out.
 The philosophy: if you do not work, you do not make money.